Donovan Mitchell scores 45, rallies Jazz past the Clippers

 Los Angeles capitalized on the lengthy drought with a 22-2 run.
 Kennard buried three 3-pointers to put the Clippers in front 24-12 late in the quarter.

-Hot outside shooting buoyed Los Angeles in the second quarter and kept Utah at arm’s length.
-The Clippers went 7-of-12 from 3-point range during the quarter.
-Four of those baskets came during a stretch where they scored on six straight possessions, culminating in Rajon Rondo’s outside basket, to extend their lead to 51-37.
+Hot outside shooting buoyed Los Angeles in the second quarter and kept Utah at a distance.
+The Clippers went 7 of 12 from 3-point range during the quarter.
+Four of those baskets came during a stretch in which they scored on six straight possessions, culminating in Rajon Rondo’s outside basket, to extend their lead to 51-37.

 ”We did a great job in the first half and then came out in third quarter a little sluggish, not making the right play and not making any shots while they kind of got going offensively,” Clippers coach Tyronne Lue said.